joemiller/twitter-tools-wordpress/README.txt

 * Added various hooks and filters to enable other plugins to interact with Twitter Tools.
 * Added option to set blog post tweet prefix
+* Added CSS classes for elements in tweet list
 * Initial release of Bit.ly for Twitter Tools - enables shortening your URLs and tracking them on your Bit.ly account.
 * Initial release of #hashtags for Twitter Tools - enables adding hashtags to your blog post tweets.
 * Initial release of Exclude Category for Twitter Tools - enables not tweeting posts in chosen categories.